phelps-sg/play-hmac-signatures/README.md

 slack.signingSecret
 ~~~~

-To use different headers and/or configuration key subclass `SignatureVerifyAction` and override abstract members.
+To use different headers and/or configuration key, subclass `SignatureVerifyAction` and override abstract members.